Audio of 1938 speech by J.F. Rutherford: Face the Facts

 The reason the leadership of Jehovah’s Witnesses cannot comprehend the prophecies, such as Isaiah, is because they themselves are those depicted in the prophecy as being drunkards — spiritual drunkards!
 Isaiah 28:7, for example, states concerning them: “And these also go astray because of wine; their alcoholic beverages make them stagger.
 Priest and prophet go astray because of alcohol; the wine confuses them, and they stagger from their alcohol; their vision makes them go astray, and they stumble in judgment.”

 Jehovah’s Witnesses, face the facts:

 Those considered to be the anointed priests and prophets before Jehovah have staggered in their reasoning.
-They are so drunk with self importance they have gone astray, which is why at some point in the future Jehovah must speak a word as if from behind.
+They are so drunk with self-importance that they have gone astray, which is why at some point in the future Jehovah must speak a word as if from behind.
 They have not been able to handle the powerful word of God, but instead have become intoxicated by it, confused by their religious fixation on 1914.
-They simply cannot present a coherent explanation of the prophecies and now are staggering in their judgment — denouncing any who reject their intoxicated braggadocio as apostates.
-They are certain to stumble when the Christ manifests himself.
+They simply cannot present a coherent explanation of the prophecies and now are staggering in their judgment—denouncing as apostates any who reject their intoxicated braggadocio.
+They are certain to stumble when Christ manifests himself.